LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/README.md

 * [Top Libraries in R for Data Science - Towards Data Science](https://towardsdatascience.com/top-r-libraries-for-data-science-9b24f658e243)

 # Experiment - 2: Simple Linear Regression in Python
+## Lab Outcomes (LO):

-* Lab Outcomes (LO): Implement various Regression techniques for prediction.
+* Implement various Regression techniques for prediction.
 (LO2)
 ## Task to be performed :
 1. List the packages to be used for Simple Linear Regression in Python
-2. Download the dataset from UCI Repository / Kaggle
+2. Download the dataset from UCI Repository / Kaggle Dataset

    -- Load data into Google Colab

    -- Display the summary of the dataset
-4. Check whether the data meets the assumptions
+3. Check whether the data meets the assumptions

    -- Normality : Check whether the dependent variable follows a normal distribution

    -- Lineartiy : Check the relationship between the independent and dependent variable
-5. Perform Linear Regression Analysis using the identified package
+4. Perform Linear Regression Analysis using the identified package
-6. Visualize the results with a graph
+5. Visualize the results with a graph
 -- Draw the Simple Linear Regression line to the plotted data -- Add the equation for the Regression Line on the graph
-7. Repeat the steps 2 to 5 using R libraries
+6. Repeat the steps 2 to 5 using R libraries
-8. Prepare a Colab Notebook with the Aim, Tasks performed, Program, Output, and Conclusion and upload the Notebook in your Github Repositiry.
+7. Prepare a Colab Notebook with the Aim, Tasks performed, Program, Output, and Conclusion and upload the Notebook in your Github Repositiry.
-9. Prepare a handwritten wrtieup with Aim, Theory and Conclusion.
+8. Prepare a handwritten wrtieup with Aim, Theory and Conclusion.

 ## Tools & Libraries to be explored
 * Python Libraries: scikit-learn, matplotlib, numpy, pandas